schwabe/ics-openvpn/README.md

 ------------------------------

 There is the AIDL API for real controlling (see developing section).
-Due to high demand also acitvies to start/stop, pause/resume (like a user would with the notification)  exists
+Due to high demand also activities to start/stop, pause/resume (like a user would with the notification)  exists

  - `de.blinkt.openvpn.api.DisconnectVPN`
  - `de.blinkt.openvpn.api.ConnectVPN`